Ciara: 2022–present: The Color Purple and CiCi releases

 On March 24, 2023, Ciara released the single "Da Girls", which was followed on April 14, 2023, with a remix with Lola Brooke and Lady London.
 Ciara then appeared as a guest performer during Jackson Wang's Coachella performance; the pair performed XG's song "Left Right", and a medley of Ciara's songs: "Lose Control", "Level Up", "Goodies" and "1, 2, Step".
-The set also included a short snippet of Wang and Ciara's song "Slow", which was released as a single on the same day.
+The set included a short snippet of Wang and Ciara's song "Slow", which was released as a single on the same day.
 On April 25, 2023, the pair released the official music video to "Slow", featuring dance-heavy choreography.
-On May 12, 2023, Ciara released Versions, an EP with remixes to "Da Girls", featuring Derrick Milano, Lay Bankz and the previously released Girls Mix.
+On May 12, 2023, Ciara released Versions, an EP with remixes to "Da Girls", featuring Derrick Milano, Lay Bankz, and the previously released Girls Mix.
 On June 30, 2023, Ciara released "Get Loose" with Agnez Mo.
 In August 2023, Ciara announced her EP, titled CiCi would be released on August 18, 2023.
 The lead single from the EP was "How We Roll", which also features Chris Brown as co-lead.
-On August 18, 2023, Ciara released CiCi; the music video to the EP's second single, "Forever", which features Lil Baby, was also released the same day.
+On August 18, 2023, Ciara released CiCi; the music video to the EP's second single, "Forever", which features Lil Baby, was released the same day.
 On November 3, 2023, Ciara released a remix to "How We Roll", with a featured rap from Lil Wayne.
 On November 10, 2023, Ciara released the single "Fantasy", in collaboration with Canadian EDM trio Keys N Krates.

 On June 21, 2024, a remix of Hulvey's 2023 song "Altar", featuring Ciara, was officially released.
 On July 30, the singer announced her single "Run It Up" featuring Bossman Dlow was released August 9, 2024.
 She followed this release with "Wassup", a single in collaboration with rapper Busta Rhymes, on September 27, 2024.
 In the summer of 2024, Ciara embarked on the Out of This World: The Missy Elliott Experience Tour as a supporting act for Missy Elliott, alongside Rhymes; the tour lasted for 24 dates across the United States.